Police ID suspect who shot at Columbus substation, vehicle - NewsBreak

 Police said Queen allegedly then turned around and drove toward the station, again firing at the building as he passed.

-A vehicle was stopped at a stop sign at Ann Street and Woodrow Avenue, and when Queen drove past, he allegedly fired two shots at the driver, hitting the vehicle once in the hood, according to court records.Biden says Second Amendment ‘not absolute’
+A vehicle was stopped at a stop sign at Ann Street and Woodrow Avenue, and when Queen drove past, he allegedly fired two shots at the driver, hitting the vehicle once in the hood, according to court records.Arrest made in fatal shooting on SR-104

 After a short pursuit, Queen was taken into custody at South 6th Street and East Sycamore Street.
 Queen allegedly admitted to the shooting while being arrested, police said.